tru-ID/api-definitions/standards.md

 Indicates a rate limit has been exceeded.
 See [Rate Limiting](#rate-limiting).

-## Resource Names

-APIs should adhere to the principles of REST because we are building RESTful APIs.

-- Separate things into logical Collections e.g. `projects` and `users`
-- Collections are the collective term for Resources e.g. `projects`
-- Resources are nouns not verbs
-- Collections are plurals

-Examples:

-- `/projects` - `projects` is the collection name
-- `/projects/{project_id}` - The project identified by `project_id` is the resource

 ### 500

 An API error occurred and a more specific error code applied.